aws-samples/awsome-distributed-training/3.test_cases/torchtune/README.md

-# End-to-End LLM Model Development with Torchtitan and Torchtune <!-- omit in toc -->
+# End-to-End LLM Model Development with Torchtune <!-- omit in toc -->

 This guide demonstrates the comprehensive process of developing a Large Language Model (LLM) from start to finish using [Torchtune](https://github.com/pytorch/torchtune).
 The journey of creating an LLM encompasses five pivotal steps: